abirabedinkhan/abirabedinkhan/README.md

 <img src="https://github.com/devicons/devicon/blob/master/icons/c/c-original.svg" width="64" height="64"/>&nbsp;
 <img src="https://github.com/devicons/devicon/blob/master/icons/arduino/arduino-original.svg" width="64" height="64"/>&nbsp;

-Not too good at Golang, C and Javascript still learning :D
+Not too good at Golang, C and Javascript still learning :D. I currently work with Python as my primary languages.
+I also use lots of C at work which is a language I like a lot as well.
+Currently, I am just trying to branch out a bit more to other programming languages such as Javascript, Golang and Arduino.
+As far as web development goes, I really like using CSS3.
+I started developing my web projects on it years ago and I still use it today.

 ## Tools Used
 <img src="https://github.com/devicons/devicon/blob/master/icons/windows8/windows8-original.svg" width="64" height="64"/>&nbsp;